LegoBB8/Rube-Goldberg-Project/README.md

-# Udacity - Rube Goldberg Project
+# Udacity - Rube Goldbery Project

-Name: Chun Hiu Ng

-How long the project took: 16 Days

-System I used to test and develop my project: Vive/WMR
+This project is part of [Udacity](https://www.udacity.com "Udacity - Be in demand")'s [VR Developer Nanodegree](https://www.udacity.com/course/vr-developer-nanodegree--nd017).

+## Versions
+- Unity 2017.4.15
-SteamVR version: 2.2.0
+- SteamVR v2.0.1

-What I liked: I liked creating the trampoline because I made the "bounce" script without any help.

-What was challenging: The most challenging was making the Object Menu because I needed to understand fully how the Object Menu works in order to create a fully-working menu that spawns grabbable objects.

 This project took me a long time as there were many bugs about the version of Unity/Steam VR SDK and in the actual gameplay.
 Nonetheless, I have finished this at last.

-**Project is part of Udacity Course "VR High Immersion Developer Nanodegree Program"